thomazyazima/thomazyazima.github.io/week-2/6-blog-template/README.md

 With your partner, compare the two wireframes you made in [3-wireframing](../3-wireframing) challenge.
 Decide which one you want to use as a reference, or decide to combine the best parts into one.

 Using that wireframe as a reference, build your blog template by creating HTML tags for specific content.
-You may want to add placeholder text like [http://www.lipsum.com](Lorem Ipsum) to the template temporarily to test how the text displays.
+You may want to add placeholder text like [Lorem Ipsum](http://www.lipsum.com) to the template temporarily to test how the text displays.

 Once you have all of the content on your site, you are ready to add CSS.